 Director Jean Rollin is the unrivaled king of the French vampire movie, and La Morte Vivante is one of his best.
 Rollin moonlighted as an adult filmmaker for much of 70s, and his work maintains elements of the pornographic: dark fantasies about beautiful women with dangerous appetites.
 In this one, she comes back from the dead only to discover a taste for blood as a result of being contaminated by a toxic chemical spill.
 It’s eerie and beautiful, as long as you can get past a plot that is, admittedly, somewhat silly.

-Often compared to movies like The Blair Witch Project, Ils is about a couple who move to a mysterious house in a remote part of Romania, which turns out to be already occupied… A good pick for those who like horror but can’t handle gore, as much of the action happens just offscreen.
+Often compared to movies like The Blair Witch Project, Ils is about a couple who move to a mysterious house in a remote part of Romania, which turns out to be already occupied… A good pick for those who like horror but can’t handle gore, as much of the action happens offscreen while still creating an eerie and unnerving feeling.

 Written and directed by Pascal Laugier, Martyrs brings the term “torture porn” to a new level.
 It follows a young woman, Lucie, who was kidnapped and tortured as a child, and 15 years later decides to track down those responsible and kill them.
 Her friend, Anna, gets dragged into the plot, and the things she discovers along the way, finding herself on the edge between life and death, are as thought-provoking as they are horrifying.

-Not for the faint of heart, Raw (Grave, in French) follows a vegetarian vet-in-training as she develops disturbing cravings for human flesh.
+Not for the faint of heart, Raw (Grave is the French title) follows a vegetarian vet-in-training as she develops disturbing cravings for human flesh.
 It’s about as much body horror as even the most seasoned gore fanatic can stomach, and might make you reconsider veganism, but it’s erotic and compelling nonetheless.
 Director Julia Ducournau will have you thinking long and hard on primal desires, and the unpleasant hungers we all try to hide, every time you order a burger.

-This Netflix show, released on October 16, reimagines the French Revolution through the eyes of Joseph Guillotin, the doctor and inventor for whom the guillotine was named.
+This Netflix show reimagines the French Revolution through the eyes of Joseph Guillotin, a doctor and the inventor after whom the guillotine was named.
 But it’s about more than just a different perspective: part historical fiction, part thriller, part science fiction/fantasy, La Révolution transforms the phrase “blue blood” from a social position into an actual disease.
 Assisted by royal rebels and spying servants, Guillotin sets out to learn more about this mysterious ailment, and correct years of social injustice in France.

 Featured Image: Stock Photos from Thongden Studio / Shutterstock